WoltLab/docs.woltlab.com/pages/getting-started/getting-started_quick-start.md

 Open a new browser tab and navigate to your newly created page.
 If WoltLab Suite is installed at `https://example.com/wsc/`, then the URL should read `https://example.com/wsc/index.php?test/`.

 Congratulations, you have just created your first package!

+## Developer Tools

+{% include callout.html content="This feature is available with WoltLab Suite 3.1 or newer only." type="warning" %}

+The developer tools provide an interface to synchronize the data of an installed package with a bare repository on the local disk.
+You can re-import most PIPs at any time and have the changes applied without crafting a manual update.
+This process simulates a regular package update with a single PIP only, and resets the cache after the import has been completed.

+### Registering a Project

+Projects require the absolute path to the package directory, that is, the directory where it can find the `package.xml`.
+It is not required to install an package to register it as a project, but you have to install it in order to work with it.
+It does not install the package by itself!

+There is a special button on the project list that allows for a mass-import of projects based on a search path.
+Each direct child directory of the provided path will be tested and projects created this way will use the identifier extracted from the `package.xml`.

+### Synchronizing

+The install instructions in the `package.xml` are ignored when offering the PIP imports, the detection works entirely based on the default filename for each PIP.
+On top of that, only PIPs that implement the interface `wcf\system\devtools\pip\IIdempotentPackageInstallationPlugin` are valid for import, as it indicates that importing the PIP multiple times will have no side-effects and that the result is deterministic regardless of the number of times it has been imported.

+Some built-in PIPs, such as `sql` or `script`, do not qualify for this step and remain unavailable at all times.
+However, you can still craft and perform an actual package update to have these PIPs executed.

 ## Appendix